 \subsubsection{Nuanced Value of Transparency}

 Participants consistently emphasized that transparency, while valuable, was insufficient on its own to build trust.
 Some described it as \textit{"a minimum requirement rather than a guarantee of trust,"} with disclosure improving efficiency and clarity but not fundamentally altering confidence in the system (P2, P3, P12).
-In some cases, details metrics may even spark skepticism, triggering extra mental effort on users to question the authenticity of the displayed information (P15).
+In some cases, detailed metrics may even spark skepticism, requiring users to put in extra mental effort to question the authenticity of the displayed information (P15).

 Three scenarios were commonly compared: no disclosure, disclosure without control, and disclosure with control.
-Participants agreed that the worst case was being unaware of any system workings, while merely revealing information created what P18 called an \textit{"illusion of control"} that offers reassurance that the platform was not hiding things, yet \textit{"still frustrating when powerless to act."} Others echoed this as \textit{"static, non-editable disclosures may amplify the sense of surveillance"} (P4).
+Participants agreed that the worst case was being unaware of any system workings, while merely revealing information created what P18 called an \textit{"illusion of control"} that offered reassurance that the platform was not hiding things, yet \textit{"still frustrating when powerless to act."} Others echoed this as \textit{"static, non-editable disclosures may amplify the sense of surveillance"} (P4).
 By contrast, four participants highlighted that coupling transparency with actionable features unleashed its power, allowing them to feel both informed and empowered.